Biden to speak on threats to democracy ahead of midterms

 WASHINGTON (AP) — President Joe Biden will deliver remarks Wednesday evening on threats to democracy, as he seeks to raise the stakes for voters less than a week before the midterm elections.

 Biden, who has repeatedly said that “democracy is on the ballot” on Nov.
-8, will speak at 7 p.m. from a venue near the Capitol, site of the Jan.
-6, 2021 insurrection.
+8, will speak from Capitol Hill, the site of the Jan.
+6, 2021 insurrection, White House senior adviser Anita Dunn told Axios on Wednesday morning.

 Previewing Biden’s remarks, Dunn said Biden “will be very clear tonight that he is speaking to people who don’t agree with him on any issues, who don’t agree on his agenda, but who really can unite behind this idea of this fundamental value of democracy.”